asmuth/clip/fnordmetric-doc/timewindow_aggregations.md

 a list of expressions by which to roll up the result.

-As an example let's calculate the moving average of the number of requests per hostname:
+As an example let's calculate the moving average of the number of requests per hostname in the last hour:

     SELECT time, mean(value)
         FROM number_of_requests
+        WHERE time > -1hour
         GROUP OVER TIMEWINDOW(40, 10) BY hostname;

-Or let's break down the 99th percentile latency by hostname and url:
+Or let's break down the 99th percentile latency by hostname and url over a fixed time range:

     SELECT time, percentile(99, value)
         FROM request_latencies
+        WHERE time > 2014-08-01 AND time < 2014-09-01
         GROUP OVER TIMEWINDOW(40, 10) BY hostname, url;